signalapp/Signal-Desktop/ts/components/conversation/Quote.md

 const outgoing = new Whisper.Message({
   type: 'outgoing',
-  body: "Sweet the way the video sneaks up on you!",
+  body: 'Sweet the way the video sneaks up on you!',
   sent_at: Date.now() - 18000000,
   quote: {
     author: '+12025550011',